AmmarIjaz/AmmarIjaz.github.io/replicators-wont-end-scarcity.md

 Even if you offered me a hundred dollars to replace it with another _absolutely identical_ rock, I wouldn't take the deal because it's not Numerically Identical, as philosophers call it--think serial numbers on identical manfactured goods.
 (Bump that to $500 and I'd have to think about it--I'm pretty sentimental but not _that_ much more sentimental than I am pragmatic.)

 By the way, that's why I think _Deep Space 9_ is the best Trek.
 Some dumb apes settled down on a _completely arbitrary_ planet and formed an insurrection--the Maquis--rather than give it up, even though there are so many planets each individual could have their own damn planet all to themselves.

+## "Ok smart guy so what will end scarcity?"

+idk.

+Strong AI?

+Uploading our consciousnesses to a virtual environment (that then doesn't require level/quest grinding just to get shiny hats to keep the servers running)?